 Include in LOAD FOLLOWING template:

-3.3 Application of Dedicated Resources
+3.3 Application of Dedicated Resources(XX/XX/XX Version)

-«Customer Name» agrees to serve a portion of its Total Retail Load with the Dedicated Resources listed in Exhibit A as follows:
+«Customer Name» shall serve a portion of its Total Retail Load with the Dedicated Resources listed in Exhibit A as follows:

-(1) Specified Resources that are Generating Resources, except Small, Non-Dispatchable Resources, shall be listed in section 2.1 of Exhibit A,
+(1) Specified Resources that are Generating Resources, listed in section 2.1 of Exhibit A,

-(2) Specified Resources that are Contract Resources shall be listed in section 2.2 of Exhibit A,
+(2) Specified Resources that are Contract Resources, shall be listed in section 2.2 of Exhibit A, and

-(3) Specified Resources that are Small Non-Dispatchable Resources shall be listed in section 2.3 of Exhibit A, and

-(4) Unspecified Resource Amounts shall be listed in section 3.1 of Exhibit A.
+(2) Committed Power Purchase Amounts, listed in section 3.1 of Exhibit A.

-«Customer Name» shall use its Dedicated Resources to serve its Total Retail Load, and specify amounts of its Dedicated Resources in the tables shown in Exhibit A, as stated below for each specific resource and type.
+«Customer Name» shall use its Dedicated Resources to serve its Total Retail Load and the Parties shall specify amounts of such Dedicated Resources in Exhibit A as stated below for each specific resource and type.
 BPA shall use the amounts listed in Exhibit A in determining «Customer Name»’s Net Requirement.
-The amounts listed are not intended to govern how «Customer Name» shall operate its Specified Resources, except for those resources that are Small Non-Dispatchable Resources and those resources supported with DFS or SCS from BPA.
+The amounts listed are not intended to govern how «Customer Name» operates its Specified Resources, except for those resources applied to the Tier 1 Allowance Amount and those resources supported with RSS from BPA.

 3.3.1 Specified Resources